Dhruv-Varshney-developer/Tripmate-Planner/Readme.md

   Connects with the Planner Agent via API, fetching the latest travel-related data to enrich the planning experience.

 - **Tripmate-Share**:
-  Currently in development.
-It will view final trip details from Storacha and display them in a shareable format.
+  It views final trip details from Storacha and display them in a shareable format.
 Friends and family can interact with this agent to ask questions, view plans, and leave comments or suggestions.
-All feedback will be stored back in Storacha and subsequently retrieved by the Planner Agent, creating a seamless collaborative loop.
+All feedback is stored back in Storacha and subsequently retrieved by the Planner Agent, creating a seamless collaborative loop.

 For this project, please refer to [the Eliza README](eliza/README.md) for detailed installation and starting guide.